Day 1 - Girls in Data Science

 It is important to read in data carefully and check results after!
 This will help reduce bugs and speed up your analyses down the road… think of it as tying your shoes before you run; not exciting, but if done wrong it will trip you up later!

-Different ways to locate a file / dataset#
+Different ways to locate a file / dataset

-• An absolute path locates a file with respect to the “root” folder on a computer
+Local (on your computer) - An absolute path locates a file with respect to the “root” folder on a computer - starts with /

-e.g. /home/instructor/documents/timesheet.xlsx
+e.g. `/home/instructor/documents/timesheet.xlsx`

 • A relative path locates a file relative to your working directory